greenelab/deep-review/sections/06_discussion.md

 weaknesses [@tag:Mahendran2016_salient], and new methods are being developed to address them [@tag:Selvaraju2016_grad @tag:Sundararajan2017_axiomatic @tag:Shrikumar2017_learning].
-Lundberg and Lee [@tag:Lundberg2016_an] noted that several importance scoring methods, integrated gradients and LIME, could all be considered approximations to Shapely values [@tag:Shapely], which have a long history in game theory for assigning contributions to players in cooperative games.
+Lundberg and Lee [@tag:Lundberg2016_an] noted that several importance scoring methods including integrated gradients and LIME could all be considered approximations to Shapely values [@tag:Shapely], which have a long history in game theory for assigning contributions to players in cooperative games.